hanspoo/flash-ws/README.md

 Once ready the components, use them in the main react app flash.
 To scale, encapsulate the routes for each table in a route component for each table, in this case users.

-## full recipe
+## Full recipe

-I've tested on a docker machine running ubuntu 22.04 with nothing installed, to actually see the dependencies that are required.
+To actually see all the requirements, i've tested on a docker machine running ubuntu 22.04 with nothing installed.
 All these steps are not necessary for a typical linux desktop that already comes with git and curl at least.
+Also, there are many ways to create the database.

 ## Access a shell as root